ibm-js/decor/docs/Observable.md

 # Explicit way of emitting change records

-liaison takes an approach where you make an explicit API call to emit change records of an object or an array for observation.
+Observable takes an approach where you make an explicit API call to emit change records of an object or an array for observation.
-With this approach, the underlying system doesn't need to do a heavylifting to compare old/new values of all object properties observed in your application, which becomes non-trivial for bigger-scale applications.
+With this approach, the underlying system doesn't need to do a heavy lifting to compare old/new values of all object properties observed in your application, which becomes non-trivial for bigger-scale applications.

 For example,